World Evangelical Alliance

-The World Evangelical Alliance (WEA) is an interdenominational organization of evangelical Christian churches, serving more than 600 million evangelicals, founded in 1846 in London, England, United Kingdom to unite evangelicals worldwide.
+The World Evangelical Alliance (WEA) is an interdenominational organization of evangelical Christian churches with 600 million adherents that was founded in 1846 in London, England, to unite evangelicals worldwide.
 WEA is the largest international organization of evangelical churches.
-The headquarters are in Deerfield, Illinois, with UN offices in New York City, Geneva, and Bonn.
-It brings together 9 regional and 143 national evangelical alliances of churches, and over one hundred member organizations.
-Moreover, the WEA includes a certain percentage of individual evangelical Christian churches.
-As of March 2021, the Secretary General of the WEA is German theologian Thomas Schirrmacher.
+It has offices at the United Nations in New York City, Geneva, and Bonn.
+It brings together nine regional and 143 national evangelical alliances of churches, and over one hundred member organizations.
+Moreover, a number of international evangelical denominations are members of the WEA.
+Its leader is Zimbabwean Pastor Goodwill Shana.

 History

-The organization has its origins in the Evangelical Alliance, a British organization founded in 1846 by 52 evangelical denominations in London, England.
+The organization has its origins in the Evangelical Alliance, a British organization founded in 1846 by 52 evangelical denominations at Freemasons' Hall in London, England.
 In 1912, it took the name of World Evangelical Alliance.
 In 1951, the World Evangelical Fellowship was founded by evangelical leaders from 21 countries at the first general assembly in Woudschoten (Zeist) in the Netherlands.
 In 2001, after the General Assembly in Kuala Lumpur, WEF became the World Evangelical Alliance.
-As of 2005, the WEA was experiencing a collegiate management under the leadership of its Canadian leader, Geoff Tunnicliffe.
+As of 2005, the WEA had collegiate management under the leadership of Canadian leader Geoff Tunnicliffe.
 Offices were opened in Vancouver, Canada (Leadership), San Francisco (Information Technology), Washington (Publications), and Geneva (International Relations).
-In 2006, it opened an office at the UN in Geneva, which added to that in New York City.
-In 2018, it established its headquarters in Deerfield, Illinois, United States.
+In 2006, it opened an office at the United Nations in Geneva, which added to that in New York City.

 Beliefs

-The Alliance has an evangelical confession of faith.
+The Alliance has a Protestant confession of faith.
+In 1951, a Statement of Faith was developed during the International Convention of Evangelicals.
+This Statement of Faith has not been changed since.

-Leadership
+Governance

 The governance of the organization is ensured by a Secretary-General and regional secretaries in the 9 continental member regions.
-German Thomas Schirrmacher has been the Secretary-General since March 1, 2021.
+The office has been vacant since April 2024.
+A new Secretary General is to be elected by the end of 2024 at the latest.
+In April 2024, Zimbabwean Pastor Goodwill Shana becomes Executive Chairman.